Anomalous Josephson Coupling and High-Harmonics in Non-Centrosymmetric Superconductors with $S$-wave Spin-Triplet Pairing: Misalignment of -vectors across the interface and 0- Josephson coupling

-\textit{Misalignment of $d$-vectors across the interface and 0-$\varphi$ Josephson coupling}.\ Let us now consider the Josephson current in the NCS-NCS junction.
-For the computation of the Josephson current, we adopt the recursive Green's function method \cite{Lee_FisherPRL1981,LDOSUmerski} assuming two semi-infinite superconductors and setting the pair potential in the Josephson junction as $\hat{\Delta}_\mathrm{L}=\hat{\Delta}_\mathrm{B1}$ and $\hat{\Delta}_\mathrm{R}=\hat{\Delta}_\mathrm{B1}e^{i\phi}$, with $\phi$ being the phase difference between the superconductors forming the junction [Fig.~\ref{fig1} (b)].
+Let us now consider the Josephson current in the NCS-NCS junction.
+For the computation of the Josephson current, we adopt the recursive Green's function method \cite{Lee_FisherPRL1981,LDOSUmerski} assuming two semi-infinite superconductors and setting the pair potential in the Josephson junction as $\hat{\Delta}_\mathrm{L}=\hat{\Delta}_\mathrm{B1}$ and $\hat{\Delta}_\mathrm{R}=\hat{\Delta}_\mathrm{B1}e^{i\phi}$, with $\phi$ being the phase difference between the superconductors forming the junction [Fig.~1b].
 Below the critical temperature $T_\mathrm{c}$, Josephson current $I_\mathrm{c}(\phi)$ at the temperature $T$ is then determined \cite{KawaiPRB,Fuk20} as